KaiPar/youtube-downloader/README.md

 ```
 pip install -r requirements.txt
 ```
-This command will automatically download all the libraties used by this program.
+This command will automatically download all the libraries used by this program.

 To run, you can just